AprilGar/FullStackInstructions/Building-A-RESTful-API-With-Scala-Play/Part5.md

    * Note: You will have to inject the trait in all places where you injected the repository class, e.g. the service layer
    * This avoids having us to mock the `PlayMongoRepository` extension, our only concern is mocking the methods we made

 8. Use the html files in the `views` package to display at least one book from the Google Books API.
-Do this by
+Do this by:
    * using the connector to retrieve the book by searching for the `isbn` in the url (you may have to change the structure of `dataModels`),
    * store the book in Mongo to show you have it
    * then display the book in your browser by returning the JSON of your book model